top of page

 Tiffinee M. Scott,

-A visionary, Tiffinee enjoys being of service, advocating for change, community engagement, and organizing a leaderful movement supporting recovery.
+A visionary, Tiffinee enjoys being of service, advocating for change, engaging in community engagement, and organizing a leaderful movement that supports recovery.

 IMG_1412_edited.jpg